UnbreakablePACHES/spo4portfolio/README.md

-# Smart Predict-then-Optimize Plus for Portfolio Optimization
+# Smart Predict-then-Optimize for Portfolio Optimization

 ## Project Description
 This project implements an end-to-end portfolio optimization framework based on the Smart Predict-then-Optimize + (SPO+) methodology.